Article

 Whether you’re seeking to transform your processes (process transformation), your business model (business model transformation), or extend your products, services, and offerings (domain transformation), our experience has shown that true, lasting transformation begins with cultural transformation.

 Creating an organizational culture of innovation that’s open to digital transformation requires understanding where your company already lies on the innovation spectrum.
 In our white paper on Creating a Culture of Innovation, we discuss the four primary types of innovation.
-Before we explain how this will affect your digital transformation strategy, let’s discuss the x and y axes:
+Before we explain how this will affect your strategy for digital transformation, let’s discuss the x and y axes:

 Disruptive Innovation: Higher impact, higher novelty